Glamdring/js-signer/README.md

 js-signer
 =========

 Digitally sign content by using only javascript.
+Smart cards are supported.
+Self-signed certificates may or may not work.

 Supported browsers: Internet Explorer (CAPICOM), Firefox (window.crypto)